-In Mandurah we have vast areas of VERY shallow water and the local wild dolphins frequently strand and get into trouble and need rescuing.
-But there is NO specialised equipment available locally to help them!
+In Mandurah we have vast areas of VERY shallow water, and the local wild dolphins frequently strand and get into trouble and need rescuing.
+But there is NO specialised equipment or funding available locally to help them!

 Do you love our Dolphins?
 Every dollar will help!

-Photo - Calf swimming in the shallows, it's fins are actually touching the bottom.
-Often caught out by tidal changes, the dolphins can become stranded and completely helpless
+Its fins are actually touching the bottom.
+Often caught out by tidal changes, the dolphins can become stranded and completely helpless.

 Our dolphins are worth saving!